wlayzz/RopstenCtf/README.md

             [*] Transaction status: success

 > ⚠️This action can take times and will timeout after 120s, you can still see the transaction status on [ropsten etherscan](https://ropsten.etherscan.io).
->If the timeout persist, try to increase the gas price with --gas-price.
+>If the timeout persist, try to increase the gas price with --gas-price (default is 4000 gwei).

 #### Call smart contract function with parameters
     ./RopstenCtf.py contract --address 0x7F5d37E8645d4A8C1CD08ea712C0508e8470F9BF --call -fc guess -p 42 --ether 1